 Guided horseback rides in Conifer 20 minutes from Denver at Bear Mountain Stables.
 6 riders, peaceful, secluded in pine and aspen forest with rock outcroppings.
 Seasonal Couple's Rides.
 We love birthdays!

-450-acre of mountain forests and meadows, Conifer's Community Park is minutes from Denver.
-Enjoy camping, camper cabins, 5th highest-rated disc golf course, trails, and bugling elk at Beaver Ranch.
+450-acre of mountain forests and meadows, Beaver Ranch Park is 30 minutes from Denver Metro.
+Enjoy camping, camper cabins, 5th highest-rated disc golf course, trails, bugling elk, outdoor wedding Chapel.

 FISH 12 MONTHS A YEAR on the North Fork of the South Platte River.
 All trips are lead by professional licensed guides.
 Shawnee is 50 miles from Denver on Highway 285 (enjoy less traffic than 1-70).

 Log cabin in the Rocky Mountains 45 miles of Denver off Highway 285 near Bailey.
 Enjoy fishing along Elk Creek, outdoor hot tub, watch for deer.
 A wood burning stove heats the cabin for romantic evenings.

 Need a place to relax?
 Looking for an escape?
 Lynwood Park awaits you, 50 minutes from Denver.
 From a family reunion to a quite weekend for two, our vacation homes are along the South Platte River.

 DAY-USE ONLY PARK, a 3,800 acre State Park near Pine CO off Highway 285.
 Staunton has multi-use and hiker-only nature trails, rock climb, mountain bike, fish, geo-cache.
 Picnicking and wildlife viewing.